 QUALITY CONTROL encompasses all activities that bring an analysis into statistical control.
-The most important facet of quality control is a set of written directives that describe relevant laboratory-specific, technique-specific, sample-specific, method-specific, and protocol-specific operations.
+The most important facet of quality control is a set of written directives describing the relevant laboratory-specific, technique-specific, sample-specific, method-specific, and protocol-specific operations.
 GOOD LABORATORY PRACTICES (GLPs) describe the general laboratory operations that we must follow in any analysis.
 These practices include properly recording data and maintaining records, using chain-of-custody forms for samples, specifying and purifying chemical reagents, preparing commonly used reagents, cleaning and calibrating glassware, training laboratory personnel, and maintaining the laboratory facilities and general laboratory equipment.

-GOOD MEASUREMENT PRACTICES (GMPs) describe those operations specific to a technique.
+GOOD MEASUREMENT PRACTICES (GMPs) describe operations specific to a technique.
 In general, GMPs provide instructions for maintaining, calibrating, and using equipment and instrumentation.
 For example, a GMP for a titration describes how to calibrate the buret (if required), how to fill the buret with titrant, the correct way to read the volume of titrant in the buret, and the correct way to dispense the titrant.

 The directions for analyzing a specific analyte in a specific matrix are described by a STANDARD OPERATIONS PROCEDURE (SOP).
-The SOP indicates how we process the sample in the laboratory, how we separate the analyte from potential interferents, how we standardize the method, how we measure the analytical signal, how we transform the data into the desired result, and how we use quality assessment tools to maintain quality control.
-If the laboratory is responsible for sampling, then the SOP also states how we must collect, process, and preserve the sample in the field.
-An SOP may be developed and used by a single laboratory, or it may be a standard procedure approved by an organization such as the American Society for An analysis is in a state of statistical control when it is reproducible and free from bias.
+The SOP indicates how we process the sample in the laboratory, how we separate the analyte from potential interferents, how we standardize the method, how we measure the analytical signal, how we transform the data into the desired result, and how we use the quality assessment tools to maintain quality control.
+If the laboratory is responsible for sampling, then the SOP will also states how we are to collect, process, and preserve the sample in the field.
+An SOP may be developed and used by a single laboratory, or it may be a standard procedure approved by an organization such as the American Society for